algorandfoundation/puya-ts-demo/MIGRATION.md

 ## Minor Changes

 These are minor changes to the syntax of the language/API.
+This list is not exhaustive.

 | TEALScript                                      | PuyaTS                                       | Notes                                                                                            |
 | ----------------------------------------------- | -------------------------------------------- | ------------------------------------------------------------------------------------------------ |